-The Gallery of Time is curated by Jean-Luc Martinez, president and director of the Musée du Louvre, and Vincent Pomarède, director of cultural and outreach programming at the Musée du Louvre.
+The curators of the Galerie du Temps are Jean-Luc Martinez, president-director of the Musée du Louvre, and Vincent Pomarède, director of cultural programming and outreach at the Musée du Louvre.

-Lying to the east of the entrance hall, the Gallery of Time occupies a spectacular open space 120 metres long, covering an area of 3,000 m2.
+Located east of the entrance hall, the Galerie du Temps occupies a spectacular open space 120 metres long and covering an area of 3,000 m2.

-Its unbroken internal walls devoid of windows are clad in aluminium.
-The hazy reflective surface puts the works and visitors into perspective while blurring the edges of the space, thereby avoiding any sense of enclosure.
+Its internal walls – with no openings onto the outside – are clad in aluminium.
+Their hazy reflections put the works and visitors into perspective, blurring spatial limits and avoiding any sense of enclosure.

-The light grey concrete floor, the monochrome simplicity of the displays and the even, diffuse lighting from above form an ethereal setting in which the works seem to float, with no compartmentalisation of space to impede visitors’ views and movements.
+The light grey concrete floor, the monochrome simplicity of the display furniture and the even, diffuse light from the ceiling form an ethereal setting in which the works of art seem to float, with no compartmentalisation to block the view or impede movement.

-The gallery’s entrance affords a sweeping view of the entire gallery.
-The floor follows the terrain’s gentle slope, with visitors descending as they pass through the exhibition.
+The slight downward slope from the entrance offers a sweeping view of the entire hall.
+The floor follows the gentle slope of the terrain, inviting visitors to descend as the exhibition unfolds.

 Explore the Gallery of Time from the comfort of your own home.